Bolinooo/Algorithms/README.md

 # Algorithms
-Collection of known algorithms in computer science written in Python 3
+This repository contains a collection of known algorithms in computer science.
+All algorithms have been written in Python 3.

+Enjoy.